ing-bank/zkflow/README.md

 | RedeemPrivate | 1951 bytes   | ~250MB      | ~23s         |
 ------------------------------------------------------------
 ```

+Note that proof verification is very cheap and constant time, regardless of witness size.
+In this case ~50 milliseconds.
+This is important, because, unlike proving, verification happens often, for instance during backchain validation and during finality.

 ### What affects performance most?
 The majority of computation time is not due to smart contract logic, but mostly due to the size of the witness and the deserialization of the transaction components inside it.